shukenmg/DanceRevolutionColab/README.md

 ### Future Work

-There are some possible future works worth the community to further explore:
+There are some possible future works worth the further exploration:

 - More style and rhythm consistent methods for the alignment of the input music and the output dance motion sequences.
 - End-to-end methods that could work with the raw audio wave rather than the pre-extracted music features.